Mghrabi/udacity_deployment_process/ahmed.md

 -add pipeline screenshots as for descriptions + real description

 //In Progress//
--central configuration file is used to add env variables [] -add documentation folder for the three things required (see the description) => [almost_done] [pipeline] -two diagrams showing high-level view of the infrastructure + diagram showing the pipline (see the description) arrows etc [almost_done] [pipeline]
+-central configuration file is used to add env variables [] -add documentation folder for the three things required (see the description) => [almost_done] [pipeline_screenshots] -two diagrams showing high-level view of the infrastructure + diagram showing the pipline (see the description) arrows etc [almost_done] [pipeline_diagram]

 -Create circle ci process to ensure everything is working just fine and know how to configure circle ci (you can make [almost_done] [deploy] a simple ci circle) (including env variables, make sure to not change any of them) don't forget to the change the port in server.ts
--add comments each time you put a new command and make them straight to the point -Create services and make sure every service works fine (including the env variables) -update the host api in environment file
+-add comments each time you put a new command and make them straight to the point

+-try to add an uri in your .env and don't change the way sequelize connect to a database -Create services and make sure every service works fine (including the env variables) -update circle ci with required env variables
+-env variables including aws_bucket,
--udpate the database link in sequalize file
+-remove password and other unrelated env variables from .sh in api -update the host api in environment file (add env-variables from the local environment to the eb service) -udpate the database link in sequalize file
 -Connect them together and make sure they work properly (take screeshots of them) -Make sure building commands and circle ci works fine when trying to update or something (take screenshots) (including env variables)